Skip to main content

 Collection Area Requirements

-Hydrographic features will be collected within watersheds, as defined by the Watershed Boundary Dataset (WBD).
-A 10-digit hydrologic unit is the minimum unit size recommended for collection (figure 2).
+Hydrographic features shall be collected within watersheds, as defined by the Watershed Boundary Dataset (WBD).
+A 10-digit hydrologic unit is the minimum unit size recommended for collection.
+A 12-digit hydrologic unit may be considered if collection restrictions exist due to political boundaries or elevation data availability.

-• Features shall be collected within a minimum 10-digit hydrologic unit area.
-A buffered area around each 10-digit hydrologic unit will be used to review and delineate features.
+• Hydrographic features shall be collected within the hydrologic unit area.
+A buffered area around each hydrologic unit shall be used to review and delineate the hydrographic features.

-• If less accurate hydrologic features are the only ones that exist outside of a hydrologic unit, features will not be snapped or adjusted to match those adjacent features.
+• If less accurate hydrographic features are the only data that exist outside of a hydrologic unit, features shall not be snapped or adjusted to match those adjacent features.